 Turfgrasses are planted on some 50 million acres in the United States.
 While turf is often viewed as a monoculture of grasses, there are many flowering plants that are often found in turfgrass systems that can add beauty, interest, and biodiversity to the turf and can serve as a food source for pollinators.
 In this 60-minute webinar, Michael D. Richardson, Ph.D. shares results from the University of Arkansas’ research group.
 They have been investigating early-spring bulbs and summer-blooming perennials as a means of enhancing turfgrass sites that do not require pure stands of turfgrass.
-Performance, persistence, and pollinator preference of various flowering plants will be discussed.
+Performance, persistence, and pollinator preference of various flowering plants are discussed.

 Original presentation date: April 3, 2019 Education points:0.10